AC Evaporator Coil Replacement Cost

 Note: This page covers repair, installation, and evaporator coil replacement cost for central air conditioner and heat pump systems only.
 It does not cover complete hvac systems, or components like a compressor or complete ac unit and coil.

 Evaporator coils commonly fail sooner than almost any other component of a home HVAC system.
 While many will argue the reasoning for failure, everyone agrees that if you don’t properly clean and maintain your system every year, it will eventually result in a buildup of dust, soot and other airborne particles that will block air flow and lead to failure.
 While a properly maintained AC and evaporator coil will last 10-15 years or longer, an improperly cared for system could fail you as quickly as 1-3 years.
-In addition, not having the condensate drain line cleaned each year can result in water buildup, that will corrode the coil and increased failure rates as well as reducing the life of your furnace, if the coil drips into it.
+In addition, not having the condensate drain line cleaned each year can result in water buildup, that will corrode the coil and increased failure rates as well as reducing the life of your furnace, if the coil drain pan overflows and drips into it.

 This Costimate will help you estimate the cost of replacing the AC evaporator coil in your home cooling system.
 We’ll cover different types of coils for both central air and heat pump systems, as well as other work that may need to be done at the same time your coil is replaced.
 If you’ve already learned your evaporator coil has reached the end and your central air conditioner is more than 8 years old, you should consider comparing the cost of ac unit and coil replacement at the same time, since both components need to be matched for efficiency and proper operation.